-You may have a claim to a refund of some of the Stamp Duty you pay.
-For more information see Residential Development Stamp Duty Refund Scheme.
+You may be able to claim a refund of some of the Stamp Duty you pay.
+For more information, see Residential Development Stamp Duty Refund Scheme.

 If you buy a site with a connected building agreement for:

-you pay Stamp Duty at the non-residential rate on the site cost and the cost of the building.
+you pay Stamp Duty on the site cost and the cost of the building.
 These costs are exclusive of any VAT.